VDBWRAIR/pathdiscov/docs/source/make_summary.rst

     Not sure
 * N50
     N50 of all contig lengths
+* Assembly Length
+    The length of all contigs concatted together
 * Ctg#
     The name of the contig in the project
 * Ctg bp